noormir1295/Portfolio/README.md

 This is my portfolio

 # About Me
-* I created my about me starting with the nav bar I took from bootstrap.
+* Created my About Me starting with the nav bar I took from bootstrap.
 I edited some styles on the nav with my own css that is linked within the html.
 * I created the about me page with a grid system that contains the header, a picture of myself, and a short paragraph about me.
 This grid system is made responsice so that it can be used in m mulitple formats.
 Footer was added into grid system as well.